pantrypoints/sp/content/en/superphysics/principles/chapter-01/section-06.md

 ---
-heading: "Chapter 1f"
+heading: "Section 6"
 title: "The 4 Rules of Motion"
 date: 2024-12-28
 # 2020-01-04
-weight: 15
+weight: 25
-image: /photos/physics/punch.jpg
+image: /photos/bio/horse.jpg
 description: "There are 4 Rules of Motion based on the 4 Properties of Waves"
 writer:
   name: Juan